Risograph Effect

 • Dark ink: Muted blue or soft charcoal

-• Light ink: dusty coral or pale violet
+• Light ink: Dusty coral or pale violet

 • Paper: light warm paper

-• Effect Strength: 45–70
+• Effect Intensity: 45–70

-• Texture: 10–25
+• Halftone Size: 10–25

 Best for: